Budibase/website/content/business-apps/templates/complaints-record-template/index.md

 ## Our complaints record template

-Our complaints record template is built for maximum usability and efficiency.
+Our customer complaint log template is built for maximum usability and efficiency.
 Customers and internal users alike can submit detailed, accurate information, in seconds.

 Our template offers: